 Just behind the forehead is where our thoughts are drawn and erased – it’s called the pre-frontal cortex (PFC).
 It’s responsible for many crucial things we need including:

 - Reading the intentions of others

 Unfortunately this area right behind the forehead is extremely sensitive to two main messenger bottles.
 Too few or too many of certain types of bottles basically causes this area to close down.
 The relationship between these chemical bottles and its performance is so connected that you can see the effect in a simple diagram.

-Patricia Goldman-Rakic found if two particular bottles or neurotransmitters, called and norepinephrine were eliminated it was as though this part of the brain was physically removed.
+Patricia Goldman-Rakic found if two particular bottles or neurotransmitters, called dopamine and norepinephrine were eliminated it was as though this part of the brain was physically removed.
 This is shown on the very left side of the picture, as we are fatigued, tired, disinterested or bored.